msavin/MongoInspector/README.md

-Mongol, The Insanely Handy Development Package for Meteor
+Mongol
 ======
-Boost your productivity by easily viewing and modifying your application's documents.
-With Mongol, you'll never have to use the console to see how your data is syncing.
-To start, simple run:
+Meet Mongol, the insanely handy development package for Meteor.
+You'll never have to enter the console to play with your data again.
+To enjoy the productivity boost, simple run:

 	meteor add msavin:mongol